 I don’t know if you remember me, but I came to your office two years ago for help with my propane bill.
 Your encouragement opened so many doors for me.
 I want to thank you for your belief in me …now I have a job doing exactly what I dreamed of…family preservation!.
 I am really looking forward to working with families and helping them stay together.

 I wanted to let you know how much I appreciate your assistance in starting my contracting business.
 With the seed money grant I was able to purchase tools.
 Because of your helping hand I have been able to bid and receive five jobs, including two complete remodels.
-I am now working on a remodel on a Denver Steel House on Pueblo Drive in Los Alamos.
 I hope I can soon become a contributor to Self Help to allow others to pursue their dreams.
 Thank you for your help and belief in me.

 Recently, a Los Alamos co-worker and her family lost their Rio Arriba home and all their possessions in a freak fire.
 They had nothing left except their vehicles.
 Luckily no one was hurt, however, neither the house nor the contents were covered and all was destroyed.
 I looked for ways to help and decided to organize a volunteer group whose goal was to do what we could with manual labor to get this family back in their home.
 I instantly found many like minded people amongst my co-workers at the lab who, themselves residents of many small communities across Northern New Mexico, were eager to do more than give money to help.